Alexhuszagh/blockbot/README.md

 # if they follow or are followed by @jack.
 whitelist_screen_names = ['jack']
 blockbot.block_media_reply(account_screen_name, whitelist_screen_names)

+# Valid keywords to customize connection behavior:
+#   sleep_time (default 600) - Seconds to sleep on a non-fatal connection error.

 # Valid keywords to customize blocking behavior:
 #   whitelist_photo (default True) - Do not block media replies containing photos.